noir-lang/noir/docs/docs/noir/standard_library/meta/typed_expr.md

 #include_code get_type noir_stdlib/src/meta/typed_expr.nr rust

-Returns the type of the expression, if the expression could be resolved without errors.
+Returns the type of the expression, or `Option::none()` if there were errors when the expression was previously resolved.